magic-with-latents/.github/profile/README.md

 ## Hi there 👋

-The organization aims to explain modern and complex ML tech to the community.
-Understanding any ML component comprehensively involves of three things:
+We aim to explain new and complex ML tech to the community.
+This is our way of giving back to the community.
+Understanding any ML component comprehensively involves three things:

 * Underlying math
 * Conceptual framework of the component